Beginners' Navigation Skills at Whitby

-The course includes two days outdoors, some map work exercises and walk planning in the evenings.
+The course includes time outdoors during the day, and some map work exercises and walk planning in the evenings.
 You will need to bring a compass but maps will be provided for use during the course.

 During your stay at Larpool Hall you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Whitby:

 Whitby is a bustling harbour town and a popular tourist destination.
 From Larpool Hall it is a 1½ miles downhill walk, or a short drive to the town centre.
 The town has a full range of facilities including shops, banks, pubs and cafés.
 If you don’t mind the queue, the Magpie café on the waterfront is said to serve England’s best fish and chips!

 The iconic ruined abbey commands a wonderful position above the harbour and can be reached by climbing the famous 199 steps.
 About 10 minutes' drive or a 1½ mile walk. www.english-heritage.org.uk//whitby-abbey

 The pretty fishing village of Staithes is a pleasant spot to visit.
 Young children may well recognise the village as the setting for Old Jacks Boat on CBeebies.
 Around 25 minutes' drive from Whitby.